vra/algorithm-design-analyse/README.md

 # algorithm-design-analyse
-Code in algorithm designing and analysing class.
+My code in algorithm designing and analysing class.